AntumArk/DimOClock/README.md

 #DimOClock

-Goal is to create wall clock with main features:
+Goal is to create 15 minute countdown clock with main features:

-* show current time
+* show time left until end
-* show time left until alarm
+* adjust display brightness when time is out

-* adjust display brightness to be still visible but not light up room at night
+Font generator is used to generate strings to copy to source code, so you could draw custom fonts.